prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The external URL the Alertmanager instances will be available under.
+<p>externalUrl the Alertmanager instances will be available under.
 This is
 necessary to generate correct URLs.
 This is necessary if Alertmanager is not served from root of a DNS name.</p>
 </td>